‘What do we do now?’ Labour dispute at Regina refinery nears 6 months - Sylvan Lake News

 In turn, the refinery owner put forward its final offer, which members rejected.

-“It’s hard to manufacture sympathy in this kind of a climate, when so many people are out of work.”

-The refinery has cut oil production because of low prices and a drop in demand.
-Walsworth said it makes it a convenient time not to be paying employees.
+The refinery has cut oil production because of low prices and a drop in demand, and Walsworth said it makes it a convenient time not to be paying employees.

+“It’s hard to manufacture sympathy in this kind of a climate, when so many people are out of work,” he said.

-The crisis has also created expectations for employers to be sympathetic and not to put profits before people, he added.
+On the other hand, he said the crisis has also created expectations for employers to be sympathetic and not to put profits before people.

-“I don’t think Co-op wants to get on the wrong side of that momentum.”

-In a statement, Co-op spokesman Brad DeLorey said the company hopes Unifor reconsiders the final offer, which he said exceeds compensation at other Canadian refineries.
+DeLorey said in a statement the company hopes Unifor reconsiders the final offer, which he said exceeds compensation at other Canadian refineries.

-Co-op has criticized Unifor for trying to disrupt the fuel supply of farmers busy with spring seeding by picketing cardlocks.

-Unifor Local 594 president Kevin Bittman said the pandemic makes it tough for the union to get its message out when members can’t meet in person or rally in large groups.

 Walsworth said under provincial labour laws, the government can’t force a private employer into binding arbitration unless the case can be made that society is in danger.